Dame Laura Knight(1877–1970)

 Dame Laura Knight, DBE, RA

-The Long Eaton lace-designer's daughter who lost her father to bankruptcy at three, won a scholarship to Nottingham School of Art at thirteen, painted alongside the Newlyn and Lamorna colonies for two decades, became the first woman elected a full Royal Academician in 1936, and served as a war artist at Nuremberg, drawing the trial of the Nazi leadership from the press box across the winter of 1945-46.
+The Long Eaton lace-designer's daughter who won an art scholarship at thirteen, painted alongside the Newlyn and Lamorna colonies, became the first woman elected a full Royal Academician in 1936, and served as a war artist at the Nuremberg trial.

-She was admitted to the life-drawing class at the Nottingham School of Art at fourteen (the second-youngest student ever admitted to the Nottingham senior life class), met Harold Knight, the fellow student two years older than her who would become her husband, on the first day of her admission.
-The Nottingham years gave her the technical foundation of her drawing practice and the personal partnership that ran across her adult life.
-She and Harold married in June 1903 at the Long Eaton parish church, took the Northamptonshire fishing village of Staithes on the North Yorkshire coast as their working artistic base, and produced through the Staithes-and-Whitby coastal-fishing-community period (1898 to 1907) the foundation Knight body of fishing-village and coastal-scene paintings that established her reputation at the Royal Academy summer exhibitions of the early 1900s.
+Admitted to the senior life-drawing class at fourteen, she met Harold Knight, the fellow student two years older who became her husband.
+They married in 1903, took the North Yorkshire fishing village of Staithes as their working base, and produced through the Staithes-and-Whitby coastal-community years the fishing-village and coastal-scene paintings that established her at the Royal Academy summer exhibitions of the early 1900s.

 Achievements